Can adding radiation to immune therapy help improve survival for people with extensive stage small cell lung cancer?

 • You may be asked sensitive or private questions which you normally do not discuss.

-• The study drugs may not be as good as the usual approach for your cancer at shrinking or stabilizing your cancer and preventing your cancer from spreading.
+• The study approach may not be as good as the usual approach for your cancer.

-• The drugs used on this trial may cause side effects.
+• The study approach used on this trial may cause side effects.
 Your doctor will review all of the potential side effects with you.
 It is important to tell your doctor about any side effects during the study so that they may be treated and so that potential adjustments to the study drugs may be made.

 No. Taking part in this study is voluntary.
 You are free to choose to participate or not to participate.
 If you choose to participate in this study, you are able to leave the study at any time.
 If you decide not to take part in this study, your doctor will discuss other treatment options with you.

-• the costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety and prevent and treat side effects.
+• the costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects.

 • your insurance co-pays and deductibles.